osuosl/timesync/source/draft_api.rst

       "date_worked":null
     }

-When sending an update to an object as above, it is not necessary to post all of The object's fields.
+When sending an update to an object as above, it is not necessary to post all of the object's fields.
 When only part of an object is received, it is assumed that the remaining fields default to the values already stored.
-For example, after posting the previous object to /times/<id>, if we then send the following to the same ID:
+For example, after posting the previous object to `/times/<id>`, if we then send the following to the same ID:

 .. code-block:: javascript